dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 Ok so now you have a little server running, but how does it talk to Slack?

-1. 🐻Let's add a little library to do that.
+1. 🚀Let's add a little library to do that.
 In a new Terminal window (cool thing about how we're running node in dev mode is that we can change things while it is  running and it'll pick up the changes):

     ```bash
     cd slackattack #make sure you are in your project direct